 The collection of EPS in curbside recycling programs is rare in the U.S. According to a database maintained by foam manufacturer Dart, the most common collection approach for EPS products is drop-off.

-San Francisco, which has a goal of achieving zero waste by 2020, does not currently accept EPS in its curbside program, but several drop-off options currently exist in and around the city to collect and recycle the material.
-According to a database maintained by foam manufacturer Dart Container, drop-off sites are the most common collection approach for EPS products.
+San Francisco, which has a goal of achieving zero waste by 2020, does not currently accept EPS in its curbside program.

-    In comments submitted to San Francisco leaders, various groups argued the City’s ban was not necessary.
+In comments submitted to the City, various groups argued the ban was not necessary.